Academic Catalog

 WRIT 360 The Literary Magazine 3.00

-Study and analysis of contemporary and historical literary magazines; practice in the submissions, editing, design, publication, and promotion process of a literary journal.
+Study and analysis of contemporary and historical literary magazines; developmental editing and copy-editing practice; and participation in the submissions, editing, design, publication, and promotion process of The Nemadji Review, the UW-Superior college literary journal.

 WRIT 389 Writing Elective 1.00-12.00